garrandall/popular-music-data/tracks/if-i-could-teach-the-world-bone-thugs-n-harmony.md

-I got, we got too much shit to give, got shit to give Expensive but still and still it's all for the little kids Come on ohhhh follow me (BONE), way to go, we know the way to go Follow me follow me BONE
+I got, we got too much shit to give, got shit to give Expensive but still and still it's all for the little kids Come on oh follow me (BONE), way to go, we know the way to go Follow me follow me BONE
 And that's why I stay high cause I got shit to deal with The government and these playa-hataz out to kill Wish Wanna hurt this but uhuh
-I got two mo thug niggaz you just cant fuck with Artillery you can come with
+I got two mo thug niggas you just can't fuck with Artillery you can come with
 Nigga betta let it rest shit (shit)
 To the little boys and girls all over the world